A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Diploma in Agriculture Students

-To be considered for admission in the Cooperative Education Program, a first year diploma student must have a minimum Degree GPA of 2.5, and have completed at least 47 Credit Hours of studies by the end of the academic year of application.
-Co-op students should not graduate on a work term without written permission from the Co-op Office.
+To be considered for admission in the Cooperative Education Program, a first year diploma student must have a minimum Degree GPA of 2.0, and have completed at least 24 credit hours of studies by the end of the academic year of application (apply in your first year of the program).

 International Students